 Three questions to...

-Could you explain what is special about your work?
+Mr. Huber, your PhD thesis recently won the Otto Hahn medal.
+Could you explain to us what is special about your work?

 The award-winning thesis is in the bag.
-What comes next?
+What’s next?